(one synonym : Nitocris exundans Guenée, 1868)

 male, drawing by George Francis Hampson, listed as Omphaletis exundans,

 Catalogue of Lepidoptera Phalænæ in the British Museum,

 Noctuidæ, Volume VIII (1909), Plate CXXXI, fig. 14,

 image courtesy of Biodiversity Heritage Library, digitized by Ernst Mayr Library, Harvard University.

-The forewings of the adult moth each have a pattern of dark brown, including a comma-shaped mark near the middle.
-The hind wings are also brown, fading toward the bases, with dark veins.
+The forewings of the adult moth each have a pattern of dark brown, including a comma-shaped mark near the middle, and a pale irregular band along the margin.
+The hindwings are also brown, fading toward the bases, with dark veins.
 The wingspan is about 4 cms.